-Good people are the essence of good companies, and every company is looking to find and retain good talent.
-This issue is even more challenging for companies enhancing their global operations.
-On a recent trip to the US, Cristian Vlad visited Murata North America Global HR Manager Kazutomo (Kevin) Kawai to discuss how he his helping his company develop its global talent.
+Good people are the essence of good companies.
+Every company is looking to find and retain good talent, which is even more challenging for companies enhancing their global operations.
+On a recent trip to the US, Cristian Vlad visited Murata North America Global HR Manager Kazutomo (Kevin) Kawai to discuss how he his helping his company develop global talent.

-KK: As more than 90% of Murata’s sales revenue comes from overseas, we are quite a global organization from a pure business point of view.
-When it comes to internal talent operations, though, the Global HR Division located in Japan is the only department which creates policies and gives directions, based on which the HR teams located in our overseas offices operate and deploy local actions.
-In other words, yes, we are quite a global organization from a business perspective; at the same time, you could also say that we are also a very “Japan-oriented” organization from a talent operation point of view.
-Under these circumstances, my mission as a Talent Development manager in Singapore was to manage the development of next-generation leaders for Murata ASEAN, the organization responsible for operations in Singapore, Malaysia, Vietnam, the Philippines, and India.
+KK: More than 90% of Murata’s sales revenue comes from overseas, so we're quite a global organization.
+When it comes to internal talent operations, however, the Global HR Division in Japan is the only department creating policies and giving instructions.
+HR teams in our overseas offices then operate and deploy these into local actions.
+In other words, yes, we are quite global from a business perspective, but you could also say that we are very “Japan-oriented” from a talent operations point of view.
+Under these circumstances, my mission in Singapore was to manage the development of next-generation leaders for Murata ASEAN, the organization responsible for operations in Singapore, Malaysia, Vietnam, the Philippines, and India.

 There, I was confronted with three main challenges:

-3. The development of career paths of the next generation leaders and devising a retention strategy
+3. Developing career paths of next-generation leaders and devising a retention strategy

-Especially the first challenge was of extreme importance to us at that time.
-Enhancing local talent management operations was, of course, an immediate necessity, but even more importantly, there was an urgent call to roll up my sleeves and work together with the local top executives to stir their interest and gain their full commitment to invest time, money and effort into talent development, while communicating a strong sense of urgency.
-From my experience, the primary reason for which a certain talent development project went well within the ASEAN region was, actually, the fact that a local top executive became a direct mentor for a specific candidate, supporting him or her throughout the whole process of solving an actual management issue.
-This is really an on-going effort.
-Ultimately, even if we are successful in developing promising talent, if they ultimately choose to leave our organization, we cannot achieve our mission as talent managers and organizational architects.
-Therefore, we constantly need to consider how to best retain our talent, how to continuously engage and motivate them, how to help them bring their whole selves to work and, in their turn, help us all create a healthy and sustainable business.
-This is all what we have to be mindful of as talent directors and, last but not least, organizational strategists.
+The first was extremely important to us at the time.
+Enhancing local operations was, of course, an immediate necessity, but even more importantly, there was an urgent call to roll up my sleeves and work with the local top executives.
+We needed their full commitment of time, money, and effort into talent development, which also required them to feel a strong sense of urgency.
+In my experience, this was the primary reason a talent development project suitedーor didn't suitーthe ASEAN region.
+Local top executives became mentors for candidates, supporting them throughout the process of solving management issues.
+Keeping those executives involved was really an ongoing effort.
+Even successful development of talent could become a failure in our overall mission if an individual ultimately chose to leave our organization.
+Therefore, we constantly need to consider how to best retain our talent, how to continuously engage and motivate them, and how to help them bring their whole selves to work for a healthy and sustainable business.

-Now, here in the US, I am working on similar issues, but I have grown to realize that things tend not to work exactly the same way as they did in Singapore.
-We need to have a different approach to talent operations and organizational needs.
-Although you may say that it is the same company and having the same kind of operations in places all over the world might benefit the bigger business, I strongly feel the importance of localizing our approach to talent management.
+Here in the US, I'm working on similar issues, but I've grown to realize that things tend to work a little differently.
+We need a different approach.
+It's the same company, of course, but we need to act locally, with the local cultural sensitivities in mind.
 One pattern simply does not fit all.
-Even if our global goals are all the same, we need to act locally, with the local cultural sensitivities in mind.
-Diversity here has its own dynamism – we are encountering a different cultural perspective and there are always various points of view, all anchored in our history here in the US.
-It’s no one else’s; it’s still ours, to own and to cherish.
-We have grown differently in different regions and this is all related to the economic, social and political environment of each country, to the availability of technology and the channels we have chosen for growth in each region.
-This is all Murata and, for further success, we need to take all this into account when revising our global talent strategy.
+Diversity here has its own dynamismーthere are always new and varied points of view, all anchored in our history here in the US.
+We have grown differently in different regions, and this is all related to the economic, social, and political environment of each country, as well as the availability of technology and the channels we have chosen for growth in each region.

 CV: It sounds like you really have a lot on your plate!

-KK: That’s true, Cristian, it is definitely a lot, but there certainly are no short-cuts to talent integration and innovation in global business practices.
-Here at Murata, we change and challenge conventions in every single aspect of our business.
-We need to do the same with our talent strategy.
+KK: It's definitely a lot, but there certainly are no short cuts to talent integration and innovation in global business practices.
+Here at Murata, we change and challenge conventions in every single aspect of our business, including talent strategy.
 We need to constantly envision the future of work, with all the regional sensibilities in mind.
-We need to constantly create and deploy structures to support the development of meaningful business value, to generate sustainable global growth, and to achieve ultimate talent and customer engagement.
+This includes structures to support meaningful business value, sustainable global growth, and customer engagement.

-CV: Kevin, could you please take us on a quick tour behind the curtains and explain how you actually do that?
+CV: Could you explain how you actually do that?

-What else do you think you need to be doing moving forward?
+CV: What else do you need to do moving forward?

-KK: There is still so much to do!
-As I mentioned earlier, Murata is still a Japan-oriented global company.
-Indeed, our global board of directors and our global executive officers are all Japanese.
-They are all Japanese—not a single non-Japanese executive yet.
+KK: As I mentioned earlier, Murata is still a Japan-oriented global company.
+Indeed, our global board of directors and executive officers are all Japanese.
 Depending on how you view it, this may not always be such a bad thing.
-Sometimes it is faster to discuss and reach certain decisions when we all speak and act the same.
-However, when we go back and look at our business and re-acknowledge the fact that more than 90% of our sales revenue comes from overseas, we have to agree that we might be able to benefit from some diversity in our upper management roles.
-To my mind, if we are successful with our current efforts for developing global talent in each region outside Japan, naturally there will be emerging leaders from other countries entering the higher levels of our organizational structure.
-This will be, perhaps, the most visible and outstanding result of our work today.
+Sometimes it is faster to discuss and reach certain decisions without language or cultural barriers.
+However, when we go back and remember that more than 90% of our sales revenue comes from overseas, we have to agree that there is a benefit to some diversity in upper management.
+To my mind, if we are successful developing global talent in each region outside Japan, leaders from other countries will naturally emerge.
+This may be the most visible and outstanding result of our work today.

-To that end, we need to focus, once again, not only on developing leadership skills, individual strengths and spheres of influence, but also on a strong and healthy Murata culture throughout the world.
-We need to train and urge our future leaders, both in Japan and overseas, to embrace and include diversity, for everything that it is—diversity of age, gender, nationality, sexual orientation, thought and aspirations, and the story goes on.
-Our leaders need to understand that diversity is a core competency for innovation, growth, and transformation.
+To that end, we need to focus on a strong and healthy Murata culture throughout the world.
+We need to train and urge future leaders, both in Japan and overseas, to embrace diversity in all its forms: age, gender, nationality, sexual orientation, and aspirations.
+Leaders must understand that diversity is a core competency for innovation, growth, and transformation.